Watching the sun come up next to one of the UK’s oldest and most famous monuments. why not?

 It’s important to remember to take lots of layers, as it can get a little chilly when the wind gets up, but luckily for us, the night stayed dry and there were a couple of fire pits dotted around to keep you warm, while hot food and drinks could be purchased on site, or if you felt particularly energetic, the open area behind the portaloo’s had become the place to go frisbee and football games.

-By 3am, our group had started singing the hits of the 90’s and playing some interesting games to pass the time, keeping us going through to the morning light and reminding us just how good the 90’s were for tunes (hair and clothing not so much, but that’s another story), in fact I was a little bit concerned at just how much Ella loves a bit of N-Sync and Gemma a bit of A1, clearly we all know that S Club reigned supreme.
+By 3am, our group had started singing the hits of the ’90s and playing some interesting games to pass the time, keeping us going through to the morning light and reminding us just how good the ’90s were for great music (hair and clothing not so much, but that’s another story), in fact, I was a little bit concerned at just how much Ella loves a bit of N-Sync and Gemma a bit of A1, clearly we all know that S Club reigned supreme.

 As we got closer to 5am, the sky was getting noticeably lighter, giving the stones an almost mystical feel and produced the chance to snap some lovely shots of the surrounding area and the festivities as they worked their way up towards the climax and with the first few rays of sunlight appearing from behind the treeline, the excitement was growing almost towards fever pitch.

-Finally at five, the sun popped up from beyond the horizon and caused a massive cheer from the expectant crowd, selfies galore and a series of hugs to celebrate making it though to the morning and meeting some awesome new people, all of which I can’t wait to see at next years event.
+Finally, at five, the sun popped up from beyond the horizon and caused a massive cheer from the expectant crowd, selfies galore and a series of hugs to celebrate making it through to the morning and meeting some awesome new people, all of which I can’t wait to see at next years event.

 Special thanks to everyone that joined me for my awesome weekend, Bev, Bexie, Chelsea, Ella, Ed, Gemma, Kaori, Lianne, Michael, Rebecca and Saandy.